 After you've chosen your topic, you'll need to lay the foundation of your online course.

 You've already done the work of bringing together your already existing content and you've done your research and put in the work to create additional content you need for the course.
 Now you'll want to lay everything out and group everything by theme so you can start forming your course modules and setting the order of your lessons within your modules.

 Another critical thing to consider when building your course is how your particular customers learn.
 Knowing this will help you understand how you need to present the course.

 Be sure that your online course, especially since you aren't in a classroom, is as engaging as possible.
 Also, consider polling your members and potential customers to ask how they learn.

 It never hurts to have a mix of written content, images, audio pieces, and videos.
 That way your content covers all the learning styles and your students are more likely to have a positive learning experience.

 Figure Out Your Pricing

-An essential aspect of building an online course is how you will be selling the course.
-You have to determine how much you'd like to sell the course for and how this will go into your membership business' overall business plan.
+An essential aspect of building an online course is how you'll sell it.
+You'll need to determine how much you'd like to sell the course for and how this will fit into your membership business' overall business plan.

-There's not necessarily a right or wrong way to price your course, but it would be a good idea to check out how your competitors or businesses with similar courses price theirs to get some ideas.
-Also keep in mind your customer's price points, the type of content you've included in the class, and any additional features you may have added (one-on-one sessions, live modules, moderated communities, etc.).
+There's not necessarily a right or wrong way to price your course, but it would be a good idea to check out how businesses with similar courses price theirs, then set your price competitively.
+Also keep in mind your customers' price points, the type of content you've included in the class, and any additional features you may have added (one-on-one sessions, live modules, moderated communities, etc.).

-Online learning is a booming business right now, and there is a lot of work that goes into selling online courses; However, if you keep our tips in mind, your online course could easily be a great way to earn passive income in your business.
+A lot of work goes into selling online courses.
+However, if you keep our tips in mind and stay the course, you'll be well on your way to developing a great source of passive income for your business.